MercersKitchen/Sandbox-Learning-HTML-P1-20240206.github.io/README.md

 - [ ] Create all Basic Pages from Website Map and childPageTemplate.html
 - [ ] Change all HEAD Information in all Child Pages
 - [ ] Change all BODY Inforation in all Child Pages
+- [ ] Review all Example Pages and Copy them over to Sandbox
+- [ ] Introduce W3 Schools and Googling for learning more advanced techniques
+      - Note: learning from the Internet means you have a basic knoweledge
+- [ ]
 - [ ] Set a Due Date and Submit
+- [ ] Create New Learning HTML Webiste from Sandbox
 - [ ]